A discrete de Rham method for the Reissner-Mindlin plate bending problem on polygonal meshes: Numerical results

 As explained in \cite[Theorem 2.1 and following remarks]{Arnold.Falk:89}, as $t\to 0$ the shear strain $\bvec{\gamma}$ is expected to remain bounded in $L^2$-norm, but to grow unboundedly in $H^1$-norm.
 The polynomial solution considered in Section \ref{sec:test.polynomial} does not reproduce this behaviour (for this solution, the shear strain is actually independent of $t$).
 To test our DDR scheme in a setting which is at least quantitatively closer to the generic physical behaviour of the Reissner--Mindlin model, we design in this section a new analytical solution on $\Omega=(0,1)^2$ (with non-homogeneous boundary conditions), with the following behaviour as $t\to 0$:

 As noticed in \cite[Theorem 2.1]{Arnold.Falk:89}, the expected growth of $\seminorm[H^1(\Omega)]{\bvec{\gamma}}$ is in $t^{-1}$, not $t^{-\frac12}$ as in the solution we construct here.
-This solution could easily be adjusted to produce such a growth, but this would come at the cost of extremely steep dependency on $t$ (in particular, a term $t^6$ in \eqref{eq:def.u.theta} below) that would make the solution even more challenging to handle using double-precision arithmetic.
+This solution could easily be adjusted to produce such a growth, but this would come at the cost of extremely steep dependency on $t$ (in particular, a term $t^6$ in \eqref{eq:def.u.theta} below) that would make the resolution even more challenging.